 Comfort food with a St. Patrick’s Day twist.
 Individual pot pies with a clover in the middle of a tender, flaky crust, hiding a chunky chicken and vegetable filling in a creamy white sauce.

-Two of the pot pies I made in oven safe cereal bowls and finished the edges.
-The other two I made in cute little soup crocks and left the pastry unfinished.
-If I had more than two crocks, I probably would have done them all that way.
-I really liked the rustic look and not having to waste any of my favorite part, the crust.
+In the past, I’ve made them in cute little soup crocks and left the pastry edge unfinished.
+I like the rustic look and not having to waste any of my favorite part, the crust.

 Chicken Pot Pie for St. Patrick’s Day

 - ½ cup frozen peas